 First and foremost, with nepotism, the workplace environment becomes toxic, which can lead to increased stress among employees and can be detrimental to the company’s success.
 When the hired family members are not treated like the rest of the employees, these actions create a toxic environment.
 Also, it is difficult for other employees to work in this culture, and they feel uncomfortable.

-Managers or bosses appreciate those employees that are well-known to them despite their poor performance and bad work ethics.
-This situation leads to poor employee productivity and lower employee morale and insecurity issues
+Managers or bosses appreciate those employees who are well-known to them despite their poor performance and bad work ethics.
+This situation leads to poor employee productivity, lower employee morale, and insecurity issues.

 3. Organizational incompetency/ damages organization’s reputation